JoshTheBlack/whiskey/2024 Advent Calendar/12-02 Hibiki Suntory Whisky.md

 ## Japanese Harmony Blended Whisky
 #### 43% ABV

-👁: Very light .
-Yellow, like peanut oil.
-Medium thin legs.

-👃:  Pepper and mild oak.
-Grape and apple.
-Barley with shades of molasses and honeysuckle.

-👅:  Bright and hot up front.
-Buttery cream gives way to light citrus and tart apples.
-Clove.
-Leather.
-Very mild oak.
-It starts out strong and punchy, passes through sweet and ends with a nice acidic umami
+👁: A surprisingly pale liquid with the delicate yellow hue of pure peanut oil.
+Medium-thin legs cling to the glass, slowly releasing their grip.

+👃:  Intriguing aromas of freshly cracked black pepper mingle with subtle oak nuances.
+Ripe grapes and crisp apples intertwine with the essence of barley, accented by hints of molasses and the sweet fragrance of honeysuckle.

+👅:  A bright, fiery sensation ignites the palate, quickly mellowing into a velvety wave of buttery cream.
+Notes of light citrus and tart apples emerge, followed by a touch of warm clove and rich leather.
+The oak influence remains understated, allowing the other flavors to shine.
+This dram brims with a bold, punchy character, transitions through a delightful sweetness, and culminates in a captivating acidic umami.

-🏁: The finish is strong and medium length.
-More oak in the finish.
-Maple syrup, vanilla, and lemon with lingering spice.
+🏁: The finish is assertive and of medium length, revealing a more pronounced oak presence.
+Sweet maple syrup and creamy vanilla intertwine with zesty lemon, leaving a lingering warmth of spice.

-Japanese blended whisky.
-Some research turns up the malt whisky comes from Yamazaki and Hakushu distilleries, and the grain whisky from Chita.
+This Japanese blended whisky, crafted with malt whiskies from the renowned Yamazaki and Hakushu distilleries and grain whisky from Chita, offers a captivating experience.
+Matured in five different cask types, including American White Oak, Sherry, and Mizunara Oak, it presents a harmonious blend of flavors.
-These are drawn from 5 different cask types, though I could only find details on three.
-- American White Oak
-- Sherry
-- Mizunara Oak
-The grain whisky makes up the largest component.

-Overall this is a nice, complex yet subdued pour.
-There is a lot of subtlety and balance here.
-Very demure.
-Again, I think if this was bottled a little hotter than 43% ABV, it would benefit.
-I would really like this to have a longer finish.
-The color really threw me off.
-I did not expect to like this as much as I did.
-The best price I've seen local to me is just north of `$100`.
-I'd say the value proposition is there, but on the higher end.
-If I ever find this under `$80`, I will definitely scoop up a bottle.
+The grain whisky, which comprises the largest component of the blend, contributes to the whisky's overall subtlety and balance.
+The result is a complex yet subdued pour, characterized by its demure nature and intricate layers of flavor.

+While the 43% ABV delivers a pleasant experience, a slightly higher bottling strength could potentially amplify the intensity and complexity.
+Similarly, a longer finish would further enhance the overall enjoyment.

+The exceptionally light color may initially surprise those accustomed to the deeper hues of other whiskies.
+However, this unique characteristic adds to the intrigue and allure of this exceptional blend.

+With an average price hovering around $100, the value proposition leans towards the higher end.
+However, the complexity, balance, and unique character of this Japanese blended whisky make it a worthwhile consideration for enthusiasts seeking something distinctive.
+Discovering a bottle priced below $80 would undoubtedly present an irresistible opportunity.

 #bourbon #whiskey #blend #japanese